|

 1934 |

 Alaska Expedition [Charles E. Bedaux] unfinished; footage used in the doc 'The Champagne Safari' (1995); Charles Eugène Bedaux [1886-1944] announced his intention to cross northeastern British Columbia [BC], Canada, with Citroën half-track trucks on May 25, 1934 in New York City.
-The Canadian Sub-Arctic Expedition launched from Edmonton, Alberta on July 6, 1934 and contained a formidable array of talent and beauty, including Floyd Crosby, a Hollywood cinematographer, two land surveyors, Frank Swannell and Ernest Lamarque, mining engineer Jack Bocock, a Citroën mechanic, many cowboys, as well as Bedaux’s mistress, his wife and her maid.
+The Canadian Sub-Arctic Expedition launched from Edmonton, Alberta on July 6, 1934 and contained a formidable array of talent, including Floyd Crosby, a Hollywood cinematographer, two land surveyors, Frank Swannell and Ernest Lamarque, mining engineer Jack Bocock, a Citroën mechanic, many cowboys, as well as Bedaux’s mistress, his wife and her maid.
 Due to a combination of weather, terrain and poor planning, the expedition failed and the Citroën vehicles were abandoned.
 Although Bedaux returned to northern BC in 1936 with plans to build a road, he did not follow through.
 Collaborationist activities with Nazi-occupied France led to his 1942 arrest in North Africa.
 Returned to the U.S., he committed suicide in a Florida prison in 1944. |

 1936 |